- Your Government

 Public Comment Guidelines

 Thank you for your interest in providing public comment to the City Council!
-Here are the guidelines set for the meetings.
+Here are the guidelines for public comment:

-Each person addressing Council shall step to the lectern.
+Each person addressing Council shall unmute their microphone (virtual attendees) or step to the lectern (in person attendees).
 Speakers are asked to provide their name and address or relationship to the City for the record.
 Comments are limited to 5 minutes each.
 The presiding officer shall have the discretion to make exceptions to the time restrictions.

 For any groups in attendance that may be intending to speak on the same topic, the presiding officer will request: